rafalxczajkowski/rafalxczajkowski/README.md

 - 👋 Hi, I’m Rafal @rafalxczajkowski
-- 👀 I’m interested in programming, philosophy, astronomy
+- 👀 I’m interested in programming of course and in couple other things.
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Python and bunch of other tools and technologies.
+- ❤️ Looking for something that fits me the best.
-- 💞️ I’m trying to become good enough to get a job
+- 💞️ I’m trying to become good enough to get a job.
 - 📫 rafalxczajkowski@hotmail.com

 <!---